Jaeiya/parkour/ideas.md

 it took.
 Only their pb will appear on the board.

 - Players are sorted by time & attempts
+  - \*_If two players match time & attempts, then we sort by earliest time stamp of completion_
 - All statistics of a players run are stored in its internal database
 - Starting a run
   - Auto-detects player